-NAIR (National Arrangements for Incidents involving Radiation) - covers all other radiological incidents with no specific emergency arrangements and will be activated by Kent Fire and Rescue Service.

-The CHEMSAFE scheme, provided by industry as a range of arrangements that advise and deal with chemical spillages.

-Accidents at nuclear installations outside the County would be managed according to the DEFRA Overseas Nuclear Accidents.
-UK National Response Plan and Radioactive Incident Monitoring Network (RIMNET), supported by the DECC Draft National Response Plan for Nuclear Emergencies and the UK Recovery Handbook for Radiation Incidents.
+- NAIR (National Arrangements for Incidents involving Radiation) covers all other radiological incidents with no specific emergency arrangements and will be activated by Kent Fire and Rescue Service. - The CHEMSAFE scheme is provided by industry as a range of arrangements that advise and deal with chemical spillages. - Accidents at nuclear installations outside the County would be managed according to the DEFRA Overseas Nuclear Accidents.
+UK National Response Plan and Radioactive Incident Monitoring Network (RIMNET), supported by the UK Health Security Agency (UKHSA) National Response Plan for Nuclear Emergencies and the UK Recovery Handbook for Radiation Incidents.